raku-community-modules/Web-App/README.md

     This library has not been tested, but Web::App should be able to work with the HTTP::Server::Simple::PSGI interface without any modifications.

-## Note

-You can use Web::Request and Web::Response with whatever backend you want, including regular CGI, but I don't recommend using CGI.
-It's horridly slow, and very evil.
-I recommend using one of the above libraries instead.
-Also, Web::App is a nice wrapper, and requires at least one of the above optional modules to be used.

 ## Examples